-If you have a loss on your deposits in a qualified financial institution because of the bank-ruptcy or insolvency of the institution, and you can reasonably estimate your loss, you can choose to treat the amount as a current:
+If you have a loss on your deposits in a qualified financial institution because of the bankruptcy or insolvency of the institution, you can either claim the loss this year or wait until the year of final determination

-1) Casualty loss on Form 4684 (see Publication 547), or
+If you can reasonably estimate your loss, you can choose to treat the amount as a current:

-Ordinary loss (miscellaneous itemized deduction on Schedule A (Form 1040)).
+- Casualty loss on Form 4684 (see Publication 547), or - 2) Ordinary loss (miscellaneous itemized deduction on Schedule A (Form 1040)).

-Or, you can wait until the year of final determination of the actual loss and treat that amount as a nonbusiness bad debt (short-term capital loss on Schedule D (Form 1040)).
+You can wait until the year of final determination of the actual loss and treat that amount as a nonbusiness bad debt (short-term capital loss on Schedule D (Form 1040)).
 See Publication 550 for information on claiming the loss as a nonbusiness bad debt.

+Reporting as ordinary loss.
 If you choose to report your loss as an ordinary loss, the maximum amount you can claim for each financial institution is \$20,000 (\$10,000 if you are married filing separately) reduced by any expected state insurance proceeds.
-The deduction is subject to the 2%-of-adjusted-gross-income limit.
+The deduction is subject to the 2%-of-adjusted-gross-income limit